Chronology of Jesus: Biblical references to King Herod's reign

 Thus both Luke and Matthew independently associate Jesus' birth with the reign of Herod the Great.
 Matthew furthermore implies that Jesus was up to two years old when Herod reportedly ordered the Massacre of the Innocents, that is, the murder of all boys in Bethlehem up to the age of two (Matthew 2:16).

 Most scholarship concerning the date of Herod's death follows Emil Schürer's calculations published in 1896, which revised a traditional death date of 1 BC to 4 BC.
 Two of Herod's sons, Archelaus and Philip the Tetrarch, dated their rule from 4 BC, though Archelaus apparently held royal authority during Herod's lifetime.
 Philip's reign would last for 37 years, until his death in the traditionally accepted 20th year of Tiberius (AD 34), which implies his accession as 4 BC.

-In 1998, Beyer published that the oldest manuscripts of Josephus’s Antiquities have the death of Philip in the 22nd year not the 20th, of Tiberius.
-In the British Library, there is not a single manuscript prior to AD 1544 that has the traditionally accepted 20th year of Tiberius for the death of Philip.
-This evidence removes the main obstacle for a later date of 1 BC for the death of Herod.
-A list of the oldest manuscripts is found in p.
-91 “Josephus Re-examined”, D. Beyer.
-Some other scholars also support the traditional date of 1 BC for Herod's death.
-Filmer and Steinmann, for example, propose that Herod died in 1 BC, and that his heirs backdated their reigns to 4 or 3 BC to assert an overlapping with Herod's rule and bolster their own legitimacy.
+The oldest manuscripts of Josephus’s Antiquities has the death of Philip in the 22nd year not the 20th, of Tiberius.
+This evidence removes the main obstacle for a later date of 1BC for the death of Herod.
+A list of the oldest manuscripts is found in “Josephus Re-examined”, D. Beyer.
+Some scholars support the traditional date of 1 BC for Herod's death.
+Filmer and Steinmann, for example, propose that Herod died in 1 BC, and that his heirs backdated their reigns to 4 or 3 BC to assert an overlapping with Herod's rule, and bolster their own legitimacy.
 In Josephus' account, Herod's death was preceded by a lunar eclipse and followed by Passover.
 An eclipse took place in 4 BC on 13 March, about 29 days before Passover, and this eclipse has been suggested as the one referred to by Josephus.
-There were, however, other eclipses during this period, and there are proponents of 5 BC and the two eclipses of 1 BC occurring 10 January and 29 December.
+There were however other eclipses during this period, and there are proponents of 5 BC and the two eclipses of 1 BC occurring 10 January and 29 December.
 Nevertheless, most scholars favour a birth year for Jesus between 6 and 4 BC.